-It’s nice to get an opt in for future research.
-If you have a product you can show them you might ask if you can do a demo and setup time for a future meeting.
+It’s nice to get an opt-in for future research.
+If you have a product you can show them you might ask if you can do a demo and set up time for a future meeting.

-In our case we started talking to product designers, who were awesome but often not responsible for research tooling.
-They quickly lead us to “you should talk to our product manager / research lead” which was valuable to focus our outreach efforts, and lead to some warm introductions too.
+In our case, we started talking to product designers, who were awesome but often not responsible for research tooling.
+They quickly lead us to “you should talk to our product manager/research lead” which was valuable to focus our outreach efforts, and lead to some warm introductions too.

-And if you found it helpful at all, or even want me to take a look at your script, fill out this form and we can review together.
+And if you found it helpful at all, or even want me to take a look at your script, fill out this form and we can review it together.